Steel Security Door 101: The Complete Guide

 You can choose between standard, off-the-shelf doors and models that are customized for your specific needs.
 Standard doors are a great, cost-effective solution for common doorway sizes.
 However, many projects require a more tailored approach.
 Customization allows you to specify everything from the swing direction (left or right, inward or outward) to adding glass windows (lites) for visibility or vents (louvers) for airflow.
 While these additions increase the cost, they ensure the door functions exactly as you need it to.
 Exploring custom steel windows and doors can give you a better idea of the possibilities.

-Factoring in Hardware and Installation
+Don't Forget Hardware and Installation Costs

 The door itself is just one piece of the puzzle.
 Your total cost will also include hardware and installation.
 Some doors are sold as a complete package with the frame, hinges, handles, and locksets included, while others require you to purchase these components separately.
 Professional installation is also a critical expense.
 While it might be tempting to save money here, improper installation can compromise the door's security and performance.
 Investing in a professional ensures everything is aligned correctly and functions smoothly, and regular maintenance will help protect that investment for years to come.